Friday, August 08, 2008

 Most of the terrorists are brown and vaguely Middle Eastern looking, this is true.
 But they could easily be Spaniards from the south of Spain; and anyway, they all have Spanish names and all speak Spanish (with subtitles) when they are not speaking English with an accent that is generically “foreign” with a dash of Middle Eastern twang (which pretty much all Mediterraneans, Muslim and non-Muslim, have).
 One of them is a decidedly pale female Spaniard, and another, as mentioned above, is the all-American and very white Matthew Fox.
 To complete the absurdity, one of the key terrorists has a Spanish name (Suarez) and speaks Spanish, but is played by an actor with the markedly Arabic name of Saïd Taghmaoui!
 (All the other actors who play terrorists, except for Matthew Fox, have Spanish names.)

 That’s it.
 Most viewers who haven’t educated themselves about the global danger of Islam would come away from this movie thinking that terrorism is some complex, amorphous and inexplicable phenomenon where a bunch of Spaniards and a white Secret Service agent with no coherent motivation (other than one brief mention of “American arrogance”) could easily be a mortal danger that results in the assassination attempt on an American President and the mass-murders and injuries of countless innocent people from a suicide-bombing in a public place.
 While it is likely that the writer (Barry Levy) and director (Pete Travis) are slyly telegraphing some crumbs to viewers who expect most of their terrorists to at least be brown and vaguely Middle Eastern in appearance, this by itself is a pathetic substitute for a more intelligent script that would make clearer the true context of actual terrorism in the real world.
-Perhaps, though, I should beware of what I ask for: for, when Hollywood does try to be more intelligent about these issues—e.g., the George Clooney vehicle, Syriana (which I might review in the near future)they only make matters worse.
+Perhaps, though, I should beware of what I ask for: for, when Hollywood does try to be more intelligent about these issues—e.g., the George Clooney vehicle, Syriana (which I might review in the near future)—they only make matters worse.

 Moreover, if a writer and director of a political thriller about terrorism dared to be too clear in our real world, they would have to worry about real death threats from real Muslims.
 As stupid as most Hollywood writers and directors are, they probably cannot wholly exorcize this semi-conscious concern from their minds; and that, along with their guiding PC MC, dictates the rigidly limited perameters of the box in which they create any movies dealing with terrorism.

-In sum, if Hollywood cannot make a truly intelligent political thriller, it would be better off to avoid the subject of terrorism altogether—or at least be honest about their ridiculous interpretation of it by remaking the
+In sum, if Hollywood cannot make a truly intelligent political thriller, it would be better off to avoid the subject of terrorism altogether—or at least be honest about their ridiculous interpretation of it by remaking the Keystone Kops whenever they do so.
+Instead, we get a curious hybrid of unintentionally comic absurdity in terms of substance, and accomplished technical skill in terms of execution: Pop Terrorism.

 2 comments: